Tuesday, August 28, 2012

 Old-fashioned scale in an old store museum

 I am not particularly business-inclined nor too endowed when it comes to economic transactions.
 Mine are often limited to buying necessities and receiving money for work performed.
-The stock exchange is a foreign language to me and rarely do I sell what I have, least of all for profit; if need be I merely give stuff away.
+The stock exchange is a foreign language to me and rarely do I sell what I have, least of all for profit; if need be, I merely give stuff away.

 Yet I see the benefits of business with its philosophy being applicable to everyday life.
-I do not advocate a material life with money as its pinnacle, but there are indeed certain things in our life that warrant a cost-and-benefit analysis, our relationships being one of them.
+I do not advocate for a material life with money as its pinnacle, but there are indeed certain things in our life that warrant a cost-and-benefit analysis, our relationships being one of them.

 Simply put, a cost-and-benefit analysis is similar to the pros and cons on a divided issue.
 They are both important assets when it comes to decision-making.
 Despite having an idealistic and romantic strain, I do not think that life's most important decisions should be made with the heart only.
-Purely emotional decisions can, more often than not, lead to disastrous results, as the saying “love is blind” is not that far off from the truth.
+Purely emotional decisions can, more often than not, lead to disastrous results, as the saying “love is blind” is not that far from the truth.

-At the same time, love can be so particularly elusive of rational thought and will take flight when it feels constraint by the limits of logic.
+At the same time, love can be so particularly elusive when it comes to rational thought and will take flight when it feels constrained by the limits of logic.
 The urge to throw all caution to the wind and to make an impulsive decision is rather strong, such as leaving everything behind - family, job or even country – for the sake of love and attraction toward a particular person.
 This might be acceptable if we were looking at love as a permanent force to be counted on; unfortunately, reality is filled with break-ups and divorces despite strong promise at first.
 (One only needs to look at a couch-jumping Tom Cruise ending in its deplorable current-day crisis.)

 But I am not here to wave a red flag against love and passion - without them our life would be bordering on dullness and even meaninglessness - but I want to see how an economic view of cost and benefits can aid us in avoiding Cupid's drops and pitfalls.